immunomind/immundata/README.md

 ---

 ## ⚡ Quick Start

-> [!TIP]
-> Interested in specific use cases, e.g.,
-> analyse cell clusters from single-cell data,
-> work with paired-chain data,
-> search for matches in databases with condition-associated TCR and BCR data?
->
-> Take a look at the [🧩 Use Cases section](#-use-cases) below.

 Use the immune repertoire data packaged with `immundata` for quick dive.
 Replace `system.file` calls with your local file paths to run the code on your data.